-People in my network tend to shift from public social networks to private communities of practice and learning communities to keep learning, sensemaking and improving as they felt more seen and heard with a psychology safety environment.
+People in my network tend to shift from public social networks to private communities of practice and learning communities to keep learning, sensemaking and improving as they feel more seen and heard in a psychology safety environment.

 Pattern of Constraint

-Pods and bubbles of practitioners from different industries and disciplines are popping up like mushrooms.
-Unfortunately, they sometimes create a filter bubble over the same mindset, behaviours, thinking, and actions, amplified over an online communities platform, video calls or audio calls and asynchronous instant messaging apps.
+Pods and bubbles of practitioners from different industries and disciplines pop up like mushrooms.
+But unfortunately, they sometimes create a filter bubble over the same mindset, behaviours, thinking, and actions amplified over an online communities platform, video calls or audio calls and asynchronous instant messaging apps.

 Pattern of Collapse